Granada, Spain

 What are the schools in Granada like?

 "Granada International School is a private, co-educational school located in the city of Granada.
 It offers a bilingual education in English and Spanish, with a curriculum based on the British National Curriculum.
 The school provides a safe and stimulating learning environment, with a focus on developing the whole child.
 The school also offers a wide range of extra-curricular activities, such as sports, music, art, and drama.
 The British School of Granada is a private, co-educational school located in the city of Granada, Spain.
 It offers a bilingual education in English and Spanish, with a curriculum based on the British National Curriculum.
 The school provides a safe and stimulating learning environment, with a focus on developing the whole child.
 The school also offers a wide range of extra-curricular activities, such as sports, music, art, and drama.
 The International School of Granada is a private, co-educational school located in the city of Granada, Spain.
 It offers a bilingual education in English and Spanish, with a curriculum based on the International Baccalaureate (IB) program.
 The school provides a safe and stimulating learning environment, with a focus on developing the whole child.
 The school also offers a wide range of extra-curricular activities, such as sports, music, art, and drama.
 The Granada Bilingual School is a private, co-educational school located in the city of Granada, Spain.
 It offers a bilingual education in English and Spanish, with a curriculum based on the Spanish National Curriculum.
 The school provides a safe and stimulating learning environment, with a focus on developing the whole child.
-The school also offers a wide range of extra-curricular activities, such as sports, music, art, and drama," explained one expat living in Granada, Spain.
+The school also offers a wide range of extra-curricular activities, such as sports, music, art, and drama," remarked one expat living in Granada with children attending .

 What are the pros and cons of living in Granada?